Basics Of Wrongful Death Recovery

 “Survival action” in a sense means that cases do not end just because the plaintiff passes away.
 In survival actions, the person’s death is not part of the legal matter.
 It is instead the deceased’s surviving family continuing on with the case on their behalf.

 If a lawsuit such as a defamation lawsuit or a personal injury case or any other civil matter is ongoing and the plaintiff dies, their survivors inherit their claims.
 Furthermore, if the deceased had standing to file a lawsuit and passed before doing so – provided the statute of limitation has not passed – their heirs may file.

 Contact Us · Denver, Westminster & Breckenridge Attorneys Handling All Types Of Wrongful Death Cases

 Wrongful death cases involve relatively short deadlines.
 It is important to act quickly to preserve your rights.
 To learn more about the basics of wrongful death recovery in Denver and statewide, call 303-395-4773.
-You can also contact us online.
-Our lawyers offer free initial consultations.
+You can also contact us online for an initial consultation with one of our lawyers.